 Amazingly, you can save 30% off the face value of a pre-owned Honey Baked Ham gift card through Cardpool.com right now.

-The cards are guaranteed to work for one year after purchase, so this is a great time to stock up for Thanksgiving, Christmas and Easter, too!
+The cards are guaranteed to work for one year after purchase, so this is a great time to stock up for Easter, Thanksgiving and Christmas, too!

 Ever bought a T-shirt or a pair of socks that had some funky stitch work?
 Then you know you can get a big discount by buying irregulars.